senseiwells/EssentialClient/README.md

 * Default Value: `false`
 * Extra Info:
   * Usage: `/region get`, `/region get [x] [y]`

+## commandSuggestorIgnoresSpaces
+This makes the command suggestor suggest the correct commands even if you type extra spaces
+* Type: `Boolean`
+* Default Value: `false`

 ## commandTravel
 This command allows you to travel to a set location